Chevron Technology Ventures

 Series C in 2024

 Radiant is a clean energy startup based in Los Angeles, California, that specializes in the development of portable nuclear microreactors.
-Founded in 2019, the company aims to provide an alternative to fossil fuels through its innovative microreactor technology.
-Designed to fit within a shipping container, these reactors can be easily transported by air, ship, or road, making them suitable for both military and commercial applications.
-The Kaleidos microreactor, in particular, is notable for offering a zero-emissions power source, ideal for remote locations and critical power needs.
+Founded in 2019, the company aims to provide an alternative to fossil fuels for both military and commercial applications.
+Its flagship product, the Kaleidos microreactor, is designed to fit within a shipping container, allowing for transportation by air, ship, and road.
+This innovative microreactor serves as a zero-emissions power source, making it particularly suitable for remote locations and critical applications where traditional diesel generators are typically used.

 Strohm